-As a center for cultural dialogue, the SCAD Museum of Art engages students through dynamic interdisciplinary educational experiences.
+As a center for cultural dialogue, SCAD MOA engages students through dynamic interdisciplinary educational experiences.
 A growing international roster of artists provides opportunities for students from all majors to learn about wide-ranging artistic practices and world views.

 The museum has presented exhibitions by artists including Jane Alexander, Radcliffe Bailey, Janet Cardiff and George Bures Miller, Carlos Cruz-Diez, Subodh Gupta, Alfredo Jaar, Sigalit Landau, Liza Lou, Ebony G. Patterson, Robin Rhode, Bill Viola, Carrie Mae Weems, Kehinde Wiley and Fred Wilson, as well as site-specific installations by Daniel Arsham, Kendall Buster, Jose Dávila, Michael Joo, Odili Donald Odita and others.
 The museum's permanent collection includes the Walter O. Evans Collection of African American Art, the Modern and Contemporary Art Collection, the Earle W. Newton Collection of British and American Art, the 19th- and 20th-century Photography Collection and the SCAD Costume Collection.